Nights-Software/ns-docs/resources/ers.md

 # fxServer, framework and script compatibility

-## fxServer
+## fxServer gamebuild & artifacts version
-1. **ERS was tested for gamebuild 2944**
+1. **ERS was tested for gamebuild 2944 and 3323**
-We recommend testing your setup on this gamebuild.
-If you desire to use a different gamebuild, try it out AFTER you confirmed it worked on 2944, 3095.
- - We do not recommend older gamebuilds than 2944.
+Use the recommended settings below, do not use older gamebuilds.
+- Gamebuild tested and considered compatible for: 2944 to 3323.
+- Artifacts version tested and considered compatible for: 12255 and newer.

+*Note: Do not use artifacts version 7290 with newer gamebuilds, this does not work properly.
+We tend to use the latest artifacts version and the latest gamebuild available.
+This seems to be the best way to go.*

 ## OneSync
 1. **ERS requires OneSync Legacy/Infinity**